opensearch-project/security/ARCHITECTURE.md

 ### Security Plugin

-The runtime of the security plugin uses extension points to insert itself into the path actions.
-Several security managemenet actions are registered in OpenSearch so they can be changed through REST API actions.
+The runtime of the Security Plugin uses extension points to insert itself into the path actions.
+Several security management actions are registered in OpenSearch so they can be changed through REST API actions.

 ### Security Configuration

 The security configuration is stored in an system index that is replicated to all nodes.
 When a change has been made the Security plugin is reloaded to cleanly initialize its components with the new configuration.

 #### Configuration Files

-When starting up with no security index detected in the cluster the security plugin will attempt to load configuration files from disk into a new security index, these can be manually modifed or sourced from a backup of a security index from the admin tools.
+When starting up with no security index detected in the cluster, the Security Plugin will attempt to load configuration files from disk into a new security index.
+The configuration files can be manually modified or sourced from a backup of a security index created using the admin tools.

 ### Admin Tools

-For OpenSearch nodes to join a cluster they need to have the same security configuration.
-During this joining period configuration values need to be consistant for SSL settings as well as certificate files need to be available on the node before it joins the cluster.
-The admin tools ecapsulate these and other features.
+For OpenSearch nodes to join a cluster, they need to have the same security configuration.
+Complete security configurations will include SSL settings and certificate files.
+The admin tools allow users to manage these settings and other features.

 ## Flows

 ### Authentication / Authorization

-The Security plugin supports multiple authentication backends, there is an internal identity provider that works with http basic auth as well as support external providers including OpenId Connect (OIDC) and SAML.
+The Security Plugin supports multiple authentication backends including an internal identity provider which works with HTTP basic authentication as well as support [external providers](https://opensearch.org/docs/latest/security/authentication-backends/authc-index/) such as OpenId Connect (OIDC) and SAML.

-Authorization is governed by roles declared in the security configuration, roles control access to resource by the action name and/or index names in combination with OpenSearch action names.
-These actions names are from the transport action name in OpenSearch.
+Authorization is governed by roles declared in the security configuration.
+Roles control resource access by referencing the transport action name and/or index names in combination with OpenSearch action names.

 Users are connected to roles through roles mapping including getting backend roles from the authentication provider and mapping them to the roles configured in the Security Plugin.